Basic Stitches Home Economics Primary 5 First Term Lesson Notes Week 10

 Step 1: Revising the Previous Topic

-- Review the previous lesson on sewing tools and discuss their importance in creating stitches.
+- Briefly review the previous lesson on sewing tools and discuss how they are used for stitching.

 Step 2: Introducing the New Topic

-- Allow pupils to share what they know about stitches.
-Guide them in classifying and creating temporary stitches using fabric and thread.
+- Allow pupils to share their understanding of stitches and demonstrate how to make basic temporary stitches using fabric and thread.

-- Show pupils how to create basic temporary stitches like basting and tacking.
+- Demonstrate how to create temporary stitches (basting, tacking, running).

-- Assist pupils in practicing these stitches on fabric.
+- Guide and assist pupils in practicing these stitches.

 - Participate in defining and classifying stitches.